bhsgirlswhocode/DueByMidnight/README.md

 Calendar, communication, and project organizing system all in one.
 Our purpose is to help people organize project info and to communicate with teammates.
 We wanted to create this website to make it easy to find the best times to work on group projects together, especially during distance learning.

 How to Use:
 Click the navigation bar to explore through the website.
 Under the people tab, you can see your friends list, who is active, and who is not.
 Under the project tab, you can see you and your fellow teammates' calenders and what time is the best time to work together.
+For the Calendar, users must create a new Google Calendar and add their friends.

 The names of your team members:
   Haley Groesbeck, Jada Klein, Poorvi Sangli, Maisie Wong